i-doit/knowledge-base/docs/en/evaluation/notifications.md

 *   **Expiration of a notice period**
     Checks contracts for the time frame until the expiration of the notice period

 *   **Expiration of a maintenance/guarantee period**
     Checks contracts for the time frame until the expiration of the maintenance/ guarantee period

 *   **Expiration of a certification period**
     Checks all object types associated to the category “certificate” for the expiration date of the certificate

 *   **CMDB** **s****tatus end****s**
     Helpful for the category “status planning”.
 This notifications informs you about a planned CMDB status that is going to end.

 *   **CMDB** **s****tatus starte****d**
     Helpful for the category “status planning”.
 This notification informs you about a planned CMDB status that is going to start.

 *   **Free** **l****i****censes**
     Checks licenses for the number of available licenses left.

 *   **Stored objects**
     Checks any object type for the number of contained objects with the status “stored”.

 *   **Li****cense expiration**
     Checks licenses for the time frame until they expire.

 *   **Report bas****ed**  **notification**
     Executes reports and notifies you once a custom number of found objects is reached.

 *   **Unchanged objects**
     Checks objects which have not been changed in a custom-defined time frame.
 Can be helpful to find very old data and update them in processes.

 *   **Changed objects**
     Checks objects which have been changed in a custom-defined time frame.
 As an example, a daily list of all objects that have been changed in the last 24 hours can be issued.

 *   **i-doit** **u****pdate**
-    Checks whether a new version of i-doit pro is available. i-doit requires an internet connection to do so.
+    Checks whether a new version of i-doit is available. i-doit requires an internet connection to do so.

 !!! info "Report based notification"

     The notification type “report based notification” can be used in a very flexible way and can send appropriate notifications for almost all events and statuses.